 Cornershop

-One can order groceries from various supermarkets: Walmart, Costco, Longos, Metro, etc. You also get three free deliveries after the registration.
-For some reason, they also gifted me a $20 discount, maybe because I added some items to the basket but didn’t order them right away.
-Even though Cornershop charges a 10% service fee for every order, it’s still cheaper than Uber Eats.
+Cornershop also delivers groceries within 1–2 hours.
+You can order groceries from various supermarkets: Walmart, Costco, Longos, Metro, etc. You also get three free deliveries after registration.
+For some reason, they also gave me a $20 discount, maybe because I had added some items to my basket but didn’t order them right away.
+Even though Cornershop charges a 10% service fee on every order, it’s still cheaper than Uber Eats.

 - Walmart $79.40